Beginnings and Endings

 left to discover

-but you reached
+but you reach

 into hell and heaven